Metric limits of manifolds with positive scalar curvature: Introduction

 In order to construct the approximating metrics $g_i$, we will take a tightly packed collection of great circles in the sphere and carefully shrink the metrics along the great circles to be more like they would be on the desired limit metric $e^{2f}g_{0}$, without breaking the positive scalar curvature.
 Given two points in an approximating $({\mathbb{S}^{n}},g_i)$, an almost-minimising path can then be constructed that makes many short trips along different great circles, broadly following the path of a minimising geodesic within $({\mathbb{S}^{n}},e^{2f}g_{0})$.
 The shrinking process along great circles will be described in Section \ref{shrink_sect}.

 The same techniques will yield the following analogue on the torus.
 This time $g_0$ is any flat metric on $T^{n}$. \begin{thm} Suppose $n\geq 4$, and $f\in C^0({T^{n}})$.
 Then there exists a sequence of Riemannian metrics $g_i$ on ${T^{n}}$ such that $\mathcal{R}(g_i)>-\frac{1}{i}$ and such that $d_{g_i}$ converges uniformly on ${T^{n}}\times {T^{n}}$ to the Riemannian distance $d_f$ of the metric $e^{2f}g_{0}$.
 The metrics $g_i$ are uniformly equivalent to $g_0$ in the sense that for some $C<\infty$ we have $\frac{g_0}{C}\leq g_i\leq Cg_0$ for all $i$. \end{thm} In particular, the limit need not be the flat metric as it would have to be for even stronger notions of convergence of $g_i$; see \cite{Burkhardt, bamler, gromov}.
 We will summarise the changes required to prove Theorem \ref{main_torus} in Section \ref{torus_sect}.
+Given the form of the desired metric $e^{2f}g_0$, it is natural to ask whether the approximating metrics $g_i$ can also be taken to be conformal to $g_0$.
+It follows from work of Chu and the first named author \cite{ChuLee} that if a sequence of metrics $g_i$ on $T^n$ satisfy $\mathcal{R}(g_i)>-\frac{1}{i}$ and are all uniformly equivalent to $g_0$, as in Theorem~\ref{main_torus}, but are additionally all conformally equivalent, then $g_i$ will sub-converge to a flat torus in the measured Gromov-Hausdorff sense, in stark contrast to Theorem~\ref{main_torus}.

 \begin{rem} Because the metrics $g_i$ in Theorems \ref{main} and \ref{main_torus} are uniformly bi-Lipschitz, it follows from \cite[Theorem A.1]{HuangLeeSormani} that $g_i$ also converges to $e^{2f}g_0$ in the intrinsic flat sense. \end{rem}